laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/04-MoreOnFunction/moreOnFunction.md

 - It’s the inferred type any time if:
   - a function doesn’t have any return statements
   - or doesn’t return any explicit value from those return statements:

+In JavaScript, a function that don't return any value will implicitly return the value _undefined._ However, _void_ and _undefined_ are not the same thing in TypeScript.

+In short, In TypeScript both _void_ and _undefined_ are two different thing.

+2. **object**

+- This is a special type that refers to any value that isn't a primitive (string, number, bigint, boolean, symbol, null, or undefined)

+- This is different from the empty object ({}), and also different from the global type _Object._

+3. **unknown**

+- This represent any value.
+- Using unknown is a bit safer than _any_ type because it's not legal to do anything with an _unknown_ value.

+4. **never**

+- Two important use-cases
+  1. If a function is using the type _never_ as it's return type it means the function throws an exception or terminates execution of the program.
+  2. _never_ also appears when TypeScript determines there's nothing left in a union.

+5. **Function**

+- This is a global type.
+- It also has the special property that values of type **_Function_** can always be called; these calls return **_any_**.

+## `Rest Parameters and Arguments`